palletops/hadoop-cluster/README.md

 `job` will run the job_spec on the cluster, and `destroy` will remove the cluster.

+The credentials to use are specified via pallet's `~/.pallet/config.clj` file.
+Pass the name of the required service with `--profile`.

 ## License

 Copyright © 2012 Hugo Duncan